The Pregnancy Diaries

 The pains continued, and we went for an emergency early scan.

 I had had those pains before.
 Nineteen years ago, an accidental pregnancy, and a season of medical uncertainty.
-I wanted to terminate it, the simple way, the pill way, but the doctors wanted to see it in my uterus beforehand, perhaps because of the pain, I don’t remember now, and they couldn’t; it was hiding.
-They kept sending me away to come back a week later, once it’s grown a bit more they said.
+I wanted to terminate it, the simple way, the pill way, but the doctors wanted to see it in my uterus first, perhaps because of the pain, I don’t remember now, and they couldn’t.
+It was hiding.
+They kept sending me away and telling me to come back a week later – once it’s grown a bit more, they said.
 But it was never there.
 The pains got worse.
 There was something wrong.
 They were worried.
 Eventually, after endless traipsing between hospital corridors and my childhood GP surgery, they sent me for an emergency operation.
 Evacuation of Retained Products of Conception.
 Like a hoover, they said.
-When I woke up from the general anaesthetic, I knew it was gone, the thing they had never seen.
-As Miranda Ward writes in Adrift, you think pregnancy is a black and white state of being.
-You either are, or you aren’t.
-Turns out there are a million shades of grey.
-For weeks, after moving to a new city to start university, I had blood tests to check my pregnancy hormone was dropping at a suitable rate.
-It was.
-Eventually, they gave me the analysis of what they had hoovered out: there was “foetal material” there.
-Whatever that means.
-What had happened?
-I asked.
-Blighted ovum.
-One in five pregnancies fail.

 It wasn’t a thing.
 I couldn’t mourn it.
 But somewhere inside me I stored the information: your body can’t do this.

-But then, there you were.
+But then, suddenly, there you were.
 A tiny egg, too early to see anything more, but the echographer’s pronouncement: it’s in the right place, it’s what we’d expect to see at five weeks.

 I was sustaining life.
 My body did know how.

 Edinburgh was still cold.
 Spring was a bit of a lie, but it was getting lighter, and the cycle paths were full of green sprouts and singing birds.
 We went for windy walks along the sea to Cramond, and up the Almond River.
 We took a train to North Berwick, walked along a cold beach, took a slow boat out round islands covered in nesting gannets.
 I wasn’t allowed to ride the speedboat.
 The things you don’t know about pregnancy, until you’re in it.
 A whole world of advice and prohibitions, down algorithmic rabbit holes on the internet.
-The pains went away, coffee started tasting rank, and I switched to hot chocolate for my writing sessions.
-I went to events in my department wearing loose dresses and jumpers, wondering if people could tell, worrying they’d think I was getting fat.
-I was still busy nesting in the flat, searching Vinted and Facebook Marketplace for second hand desks, learning about houseplants and boiler servicing, my Instagram a mishmash of pregnancy and interior decorating.

 By May, the blossom was dropping, brown clumps of it soaking in gutters, and the sun was occasionally warm enough to sit outside.
 Visiting London felt like visiting the Mediterranean.
 I felt it as soon as I got off the train at Kings Cross, heat radiating off the pavement, turquoise blue sky tinted with bus exhaust, reminding me of what I’d lost, moving to an unknown city for an unknown job.
 Pangs of home, of what we leave behind when we move.
 How much later it stayed light in Scotland; how much further north we were—how far away.

-After the twelve-week scan, when we saw your heartbeat and you stood on your head like your yogi father, oddly aquatic, we began to tell people, and my conversations with women changed.
+After the twelve-week scan, when we saw your heartbeat and you stood on your head like your yoga-practicing father, oddly aquatic, we began to tell people, and my conversations with women changed.
 Friends with children were repositories of a wisdom I desperately needed.
 A club I hadn’t even known existed.
 Secret knowledge, stored in corners of their bodies, mostly unwanted, uncared about, by others.
-A new vocabulary, an initiation.
+A new vocabulary; an initiation.
 Dark knowledge, of birth pains, medical mistreatment, sleeplessness, thyroid breakdown, postnatal depression, the need for breastfeeding coaches, brands of kit they swore by to stay afloat.
 Bittersweet, life blooming and life sucking, exuberance in action, becoming.
 The love and loss of transition into motherhood.
 Patriarchy, even in the best circumstances, slipping through the edges of work and marriage and life, all of it, ringed by the unfairness of being the chosen ones, the magic ones, the creators, yet the joy of a newborn, of being needed.
 I inhaled it all, asked for birth stories, the myth of something just out of reach, something you cannot know until you’ve done it, can’t know how your own body will behave, how your own baby will be, and in the meantime you wait, watching the seasons turn.

 You started to move, very little movements, tiny wriggles.

-We came back to the end of summer, a rubbish blackberry season, unripe berries shrivelled on branches.
-The Scots call them brambles, I learned.
-We picked apples instead at the community orchard on Leith Links, overly tart but good for baking, and we started antenatal classes.
-Our instructor shared a video in our WhatsApp group demonstrating the physiology of birth using a balloon and a ping-pong ball: terrifying.
-I became unusually clingy, didn’t want my husband to go away, but he had to go back to Colombia for work, and it upset my internal body clock.
-Instagram advised that “nesting” was a female instinct that kicked in hormonally in the third trimester.
+I became unusually clingy, didn’t want my husband to go away, but he had to go back to Colombia for work and it upset my internal body clock.
+Instagram advised that “nesting” was a “female instinct”, some hormonal thing which kicked in around the third trimester.
 All the videos showed women buying baby stuff on Amazon and organising them in impossibly neat drawers divided into perfect, mysterious sections.
 They didn’t talk about needing your partner by your side, needing him to be there, even when he was annoying, even when you were out most of the day doing your thing, because you are preparing together for the end of the old time and beginning the new, and you need to know you’re standing on the same ground.

 I became uncomfortable, peeing eight times a night, seeing myself do the pregnancy walk in the mirror, recognising it without knowing I had known it.
 I tied a chumbe round my middle to support my back, a purple belt woven by indigenous Colombian women, a gift from a friend.
 It looked weird with my jogging bottoms but I wore it under a hoodie when I walked around Leith to buy groceries and write in cafes.